Deprecated page

 network_mode: "host"

-entrypoint: /akita apidump --service your-service
+entrypoint: /akita apidump --project your-project-name

 ...